 Yes!
 We will require some background information to get us started, including a copy of the Psychoeducational Assessment report, to help us formulate a personalized Treatment Plan.

 We offer principled intervention programs from the Direct Instruction curriculum to improve writing and spelling skills, too.
 A focused and repetitive approach is critical for success when addressing gaps and building skills.
 So, we don’t introduce too many separate programs at once.
 Our Treatment Plan for your child will specify what programs we think should be started first, when new programs should be introduced, and how programs can be coordinated effectively if we are combining multiple interventions like reading and writing.

 Yes!
 Our academic interventions can be offered over secure video sessions.

 Yes!
 Our central office is in Toronto, Ontario, Canada.
 However, we offer our academic interventions to clients across Canada and the United States through secure video sessions.

 Provincial health plans like OHIP generally do not cover educational treatments.
 Academic interventions may be covered by private insurance plans.
 If psychology oversight is required for insurance coverage, a psychologist with expertise in learning can collaborate with your child’s tutor in developing and overseeing the Academic Treatment Plan.
 Currently, while Rewire 4 Reading is available across the United States and Canada, our psychology oversight option is only available to families physically residing in Ontario during the tutoring sessions.

-You can also get started right away by completing our Direct To Therapy and Coaching Intake Form.
+You can also get started right away by completing our Registration Form.
 Once this form is received, our Care Team will help you book your appointment with our coaching team.